BBaysinger/bb-portfolio/deploy-lagoon/README.md

 ## Why It Was Paused

 Operational complexity (dual instances + EIP handover) slowed recovery when the site was down.
-For rapid restoration, the project reverted to the legacy single‑instance model.
+For rapid restoration, the project returned to the single-instance model.
 Lagoon assets were preserved (`infra-lagoon/`, `deploy-lagoon/`) for future resumption when stability allows.

 ## Resuming Lagoon Later